hweisheimer/photon-thermometor/README.md

 Some places where this diverges from common examples:
 * My shift register latches on LOW, most others seem to latch on HIGH
 * Digit selection works by switching on a transistor connecting the common cathode to ground (so far, so good).
 I only had PNP transistors available, so the digit is switched on by writing LOW.
-Normally, these would be NPN transisters and switch on with HIGH.
+Normally, these would be NPN transistors and switch on with HIGH.